Osiris

-Osiris was the judge and lord of the dead and the underworld, the "Lord of Silence" and Khenti-Amentiu, meaning "Foremost of the Westerners".
+Osiris was the lord of the dead and the underworld, the "Lord of Silence" and Khenti-Amentiu, meaning "Foremost of the Westerners".
 In the Old Kingdom (2686–2181 BC) the pharaoh was considered a son of the sun god Ra who, after his death, ascended to join Ra in the sky.
 After the spread of the Osiris cult, however, the kings of Egypt were associated with Osiris in death – as Osiris rose from the dead, they would unite with him and inherit eternal life through imitative magic.
 Through the hope of new life after death, Osiris began to be associated with the cycles in nature, in particular the sprouting of vegetation and annual flooding of the Nile River, as well as the heliacal rising of Orion and Sirius at the start of the new year.
 He became the sovereign that granted all life, "He Who is Permanently Benign and Youthful".

-The first evidence of the worship of Osiris is from the middle of the Fifth Dynasty of Egypt (25th century BC), though it is likely he was worshiped much earlier; the Khenti-Amentiu epithet dates to at least the First Dynasty, and was used as a pharaonic title.
+The first evidence of the worship of Osiris is from the middle of the Fifth Dynasty of Egypt (25th century BCE), though it is likely he was worshipped much earlier; the Khenti-Amentiu epithet dates to at least the First Dynasty, and was used as a pharaonic title.
 Most information available on the Osiris myth is derived from allusions in the Pyramid Texts at the end of the Fifth Dynasty, later New Kingdom source documents such as the Shabaka Stone and "The Contendings of Horus and Seth", and much later, in the narratives of Greek authors including Plutarch and Diodorus Siculus.
-Some Egyptologists believe the Osiris mythos may have originated in a former living ruler—possibly a shepherd who lived in Predynastic times (5500–3100 BC) in the Nile Delta, whose beneficial rule led to him being revered as a god.
-The accoutrements of the shepherd, the crook and the flail – once insignia of the Delta god Andjety, with whom Osiris was associated – support this theory.